Here are some of the ways we are reducing water consumption on our projects:

 We challenge our site teams to consider what potable water is actually needed in construction processes, seeking alternatives wherever practicable.

 Recognising that as our business grows we will inevitably consume more water, we aim to reduce water consumption by 5% year on year over 2012 baseline.

+Where we are responsible for fitting out buildings, water efficient appliances, fittings and fixtures come as standard.
+Our target is to design and build homes that consume fewer than 105 litres of water internally per person per day.
 We engage our clients early in the project design process, to understand their project sustainability aspirations and requirements.
 Then we propose a range of cost-effective measures which meet both the clients’ and our 10 Point Plan requirements.